Bond-Ware is commissioned by POIUYT and is produced for the CO-OP section of the UNSEEN Photography fair in Amsterdam.

 Take a look at the script HERE

-A podcast with interviews, music and lolz.
-For the inaugurational opening event at ClearView.ltd
+A podcast with interviews, music and lolz for the inaugurational opening event of ClearView.ltd, a project space in Tottenham Hale, London.

 For this exhibition Pando has invited mother and daughter Pisuisse to form a collaborative duo.
 Departing from the female body, one body gave birth to the other, the duo worked together on a site specific installation in the wine cellar of a summer residency in France.